carrieprice78/website/content/guides/search-filters/_index.md

     weight: 1
 ---

-Please note that none of the posted filters have been validated.
+Please note that none of my posted searches have been validated.
+They are for you to use and adapt.

 ## Search Tools
 * [2Dsearch](https://app.2dsearch.com/): 2Dsearch is a radical alternative to conventional 'advanced search'.
 Instead of entering Boolean strings into one-dimensional search boxes, queries are formulated by combining objects on a two-dimensional canvas.
 This eliminates syntax errors, makes the query semantics more transparent, and offers a more effective way to optimize, save and share search strategies.